What Happened To Lou Diamond Phillips

 Q: What is Lou Diamond Phillips doing now?

 A: Lou Diamond Phillips continues to work actively in the entertainment industry.
-He has appeared in numerous television shows and films in recent years, showcasing his versatility as an actor.
+In practice, he has appeared in numerous television shows and films in recent years, showcasing his versatility as an actor.
 He also remains involved in writing and directing projects.

 Q: What was Lou Diamond Phillips's breakthrough role?